 As a Par 70, it is not a long course by any stretch, but it can still test the best in the world.
 Phil Mickelson played here a few days after winning his first Masters in 2004.
 There are many visually intimidating holes; if it’s your first time playing the course, bring a few dozen balls.

 Mt.
-Woodson starts to take its shape on hole 2, a short par 4 with a vast canyon all along the right side and hazard left.
+Woodson starts to shape on hole 2, a short par 4 with a vast canyon all along the right side and hazard left.
 Once you get to this hole, you can quickly see that driving accuracy is paramount at Mt.
-Woodson and you will be hitting targets virtually all day.
-One lousy stroke, and you are re-teeing here.
+Woodson, and you will be hitting targets virtually all day.
+One lousy stroke and you are re-teeing here.

 The scenery at Mt.
 Woodson is just as fascinating as a golf course.
-In the pro shop, they do not even ask you if you want a cart.
+The pro shop does not even ask you if you want a cart.
 They hand over the key.
 The highlight of the course is arguably not even a hole but the drive between holes 2 and 3, featuring a 450-foot wooden bridge, an architectural marvel that takes you way up to the signature hole tee box.
 Hole 3 is one of the country’s most visually intimidating par 3s, a medium-length hole that creates an island green look as it is flanked by brush on all sides.
 Par is a good score here.